Global growth forecasts slashed in fallout from tariffs, IMF warns

 This is higher than all other countries in the group of seven advanced economies (G7), which incorporates Germany, France, Italy, Japan, Canada, and the US.

-Chancellor of the Exchequer Rachel Reeves said the new forecasts show “the UK is still the fastest-growing” European country in the G7.
+Chancellor Rachel Reeves said the new forecasts show “the UK is still the fastest-growing” European country in the G7.

 “The IMF have recognised that this Government is delivering reform which will drive up long-term growth in the UK, through our Plan for Change,” she said.